Frequently Asked Questions

 Under what circumstances can a pharmacist refuse to order labs for a patient?

-Similar to other pharmacy services, pharmacists may refuse to provide laboratory test services in circumstances where they do not possess the necessary knowledge, skills, or abilities, where it is not appropriate according to their professional judgment, or in situations where they lack any of the following:
+Similar to other pharmacy services, pharmacists may refuse to provide laboratory test referral services in circumstances where they do not possess the necessary knowledge, skills, or abilities, where it is not appropriate according to their professional judgment, or in situations where they lack any of the following:

 • A professional relationship with the client